 The other two common reference points are less positive: ego satisfaction and/or low self-confidence.

 Being a prisoner to these emotional motivations is extremely hard from which to break free.
-It involves invoking the rationale part of our brain…a far too uncommon act for me…and many other folks.
+It involves invoking the rational part of our brain…a far too uncommon act for me…and many other folks.

 Buying from a position of low self-confidence doesn’t mean that one goes through life weighed down under a constant burden of debilitating self-doubt.
 The low self-confidence to which I’m referring stems from not being a ‘gear head’.
 Appreciating that one’s own understanding of the technical aspects of photography is somewhat limited, can contribute to an overreliance on the opinions of others.
 When we find ourselves in this position it is easy to fall prey to gear acquisition syndrome.
 I know this is what happened to me when I made the transition into full frame camera gear a number of years ago.